biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 5.5 ATE: Tests
 --------------------------

-Testing is specified for functional aspects of the TOE as well as aspects that take advantage of design or implementation weaknesses.
-The former is done through the ATE_IND family, while the latter is through the AVA_VAN family.
-For this cPP, testing is based on advertised functionalities and interfaces with dependency on the availability of design information.
-One of the primary outputs of the evaluation process is the test report as specified in the following requirements.

 ### 5.5.1 Independent Testing – Conformance (ATE_IND.1)

-Testing is performed to confirm the functionality described in the TSS as well as the AGD guidance.
-The focus of the testing is to confirm that the requirements specified in \[BScPP\] being met.
-The EAs in this \[SD\] identify the specific testing activities necessary to verify compliance with the SFRs.
+The focus of the testing is to confirm that the requirements specified in the SFRs are being met.
+Additionally, testing is performed to confirm the functionality described in the TSS, as well as the dependencies on the Operational guidance documentation is accurate.

+When evaluating ATE_IND.1, the evaluator performs the work units as presented in the CEM.
+However, evaluator shall conduct all applicable test items in Appendix C.

 Appendix A Developer’s performance test document and its assessment strategy
 ============================================================================